 Orthodontic Treatment In Springfield, PA

 What a difference straight teeth can make!
 A great-looking smile can boost your self-confidence and have a positive impact on social and professional opportunities.
-Orthodontic treatment is the original smile makeover tool — and you will be happy to know that you’re never too old to take advantage of it.
-But it isn’t all about looks: Properly aligned teeth help you to bite, chew and even speak more effectively.
+Orthodontic treatment is the original smile makeover tool — and you’ll be happy to know that you’re never too old to take advantage of it.
+But it isn’t all about looks: Properly aligned teeth help you to bite, chew, and even speak more effectively.
 They are also easier to clean, which helps keep your mouth free of tooth decay and gum disease.
 (Check out our blog post on the benefits of having straight teeth for more info!)

 The amazing thing about orthodontics is that it harnesses the body’s natural ability to remodel its own tissue.
 With the application of light, constant force, orthodontic appliances gently reshape bone and move teeth into better positions.
-Orthodontists specialize in much more than just traditional metal braces when it comes to treatments used.
-Some examples of these other appliances are inconspicuous clear or tooth-colored braces, palatal expanders, and clear aligners, an option for adults and teens.
+Orthodontists specialize in much more than just traditional metal braces.
+Some examples of these other appliances are inconspicuous clear or tooth-colored braces, palatal expanders, and clear aligners.

 Common Orthodontic Problems